-From paddock whispers to contract signatures, the 2020 WorldSBK field is starting to take shape, with team expansions and rider signings headlining the forthcoming season…
+From paddock whispers to contract signatures, the 2020 WorldSBK field is taking shape, with team expansions and rider signings headlining the forthcoming season…

-Since the summer break, there has been an array of signings and renewals for the forthcoming 2020 season.
-All five manufacturers have confirmed at least one rider for next season, whilst some have brought in new additions for a better crack at the coveted WorldSBK crown.
+With the 2019 season at an end, most of the signings ahead of 2020 are now complete, with only a few question marks remaining.
+All five factory teams have confirmed their riders for next season, with some bringing in new additions for a better crack at the coveted WorldSBK crown.
 So, who is where and which teams are fielding which riders?

 Tom Sykes’ results on the all-new BMW has seen his services retained for another season, as he looks to be fighting for a second WorldSBK crown in 2020.
 He will be joined by Eugene Laverty, with the Irishman resurrecting his partnership with team principal, Shaun Muir.
 Sykes and Laverty duelled for the title in 2013 and want to do the same as teammates in 2020.

-Another team partially confirmed for next season is that of the all-new HRC World Superbike outfit, spearheaded by none other than Alvaro Bautista.
-The Spaniard was confirmed as their star man and we are yet to learn the length of contract, his teammate and the bike performance.
-One thing is for sure: it will add an incredibly interesting dynamic to the championship in 2020, with HRC’s full factory effort seeking to return the Japanese manufacturer back to the top of the WorldSBK championship tree.
+Another team confirmed for next season is that of the all-new HRC World Superbike outfit, spearheaded by none other than Alvaro Bautista.
+The Spaniard was confirmed as their star man and will add an incredibly interesting dynamic to the Championship in 2020, with HRC’s full factory effort seeking to return the Japanese manufacturer back to the top of the WorldSBK championship tree.

-Stay tuned to WorldSBK.com to find out the latest announcements regarding the WorldSBK season and watch all the remaining races in 2019 LIVE and OnDemand thanks to WorldSBK VideoPass!
+Stay tuned to WorldSBK.com to find out the latest announcements regarding the WorldSBK season and relive the 2019 MOTUL FIM Superbike World Championship with the WorldSBK VideoPass!